 International Excellence Scholarship

-Up to NZD $5000 is available to students studying in 2016 from selected countries who can demonstrate academic excellence and are willing to be ambassadors for the university.
+The University of Waikato International Excellence Scholarship offers up to NZD $10,000 towards tuition fees, it is available to students studying in 2017 from selected countries who can demonstrate academic excellence and are willing to be ambassadors for the university.
 Study levels include foundation, undergraduate and postgraduate taught study.

 High Achievement Scholarship